 10. Live life to the fullest

-During your career, it can be easy to feel like you shouldn’t take time off and that work should be your main focus.
-Work is important and a fundamental part of the way we live, but there are other things to live for.
+It can be easy to feel like you shouldn’t take time off during your career and that work should be your primary focus.
+Work is essential and a fundamental part of our lives, but there are other things to live for.
 Make sure you use up your holiday allowances, make time for your family and friends, and get out of the house and office whenever you can.
-A healthy work-life balance can make all the difference in job satisfaction and overall happiness both in the office and at home.
+A healthy work-life balance can make all the difference in job satisfaction and overall happiness in the office and home.